awalterschulze/gominikanren/scheme/Readme.md

 This repo is meant for a Go implementation of microKanren, so we assume that most developers will not have scheme installed.
-This is why we include a dockered version of Scheme.
+This is why we include a dockered version of Scheme, which was copied from https://hub.docker.com/r/kleinpa/chez/
-The Dockerfile was found here: https://hub.docker.com/r/kleinpa/chez/

 The version of microKanren has been copied from https://github.com/jasonhemann/microKanren this is why a LICENSE file has been included.